nicksstapleton/blog/_posts/2023-09-07-logos-discounts.md

 ## 7. Take advantage of the monthly sales

 Logos runs a variety sales throughout the year.
 If you [sign up for my newsletter](https://nickstapleton.ck.page/), I'll keep you posted on these special sales, especially when they apply to some of [my favorite key resources](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton).
 I’ll also include links to the free books of the month right in your inbox.

+## Conclusion

+Using these tips will help you save money on your Logos purchases.
+Ultimately, Logos is an investment in your ministry, personal development, Bible study, and growth.
+And with [all its features](https://www.nickstapleton.me/Why-You-Should-Buy-Logos/), it makes every resource in your library better.

 <script async data-uid="e75da6f296" src="https://nickstapleton.ck.page/e75da6f296/index.js"></script>